 Zesty fruit salad

 One of my favorite things to serve with savory and sweet breakfast recipes is fruit salad, as it is light, healthy, and refreshing.
-And this fruit salad with a zesty sour cream dressing is the perfect recipe to accompany a slice of French toast bake!

 What can be better than a silky custard Creme Anglaise to go with French toast?
 It is thick, velvety, and delicious poured over the top.